 At the same time, Ford will lean on Google’s cloud computing capabilities to be able to update vehicles remotely, send customers messages about trade-in opportunities, and more.
 This remote connectivity opens a wide range of doors for Ford to cross-sell products and make the customer experience more seamless.
 Once again, that represents a win for both Ford vehicle owners and Ford itself.

-Ready to buy shares of Ford?
-We’ll show you how to invest using eToro, which offers 0% commission trading, a vibrant social network, and powerful trading tools.
+If you’re ready to buy Ford shares, we’ll show you how to use a regulated broker that offers 0% commission trading, a vibrant social network, and powerful trading tools.

-To get started, download the eToro app from Google Play or the Apple App Store.
+To get started, download the app from Google Play or the Apple App Store.

 Once it’s installed, tap ‘Join Now’ to open a new account.
 You can create a new username and password or log in using your Google or Facebook accounts.

-Next, fund your account. eToro requires a minimum deposit of £140, which you can pay by debit or credit card, UK bank transfer, PayPal, Neteller, or Skrill.
+Next, fund your account.
+Brokers require a minimum deposit of £140, which you can pay by debit or credit card, UK bank transfer, PayPal, Neteller, or Skrill.

-Now you’re ready to buy Ford shares.
-Tap the magnifying glass at the top of the eToro app and enter ‘Ford.’
+Tap the magnifying glass at the top of the app and enter ‘Ford.’
 When the company appears in the search results, tap on it.
 Then tap ‘Trade’ to open a new order form.

 On this screen, enter the amount you want to invest in Ford stock.
 You can choose to set a stop-loss price or take profit price for your trade as well.
 If you’re trading CFDs, select whether to apply leverage up to 5:1.